kuangyu0801/MobileComputing_SS20_assign03/README.md

 # Task01
 - 1.1: Write to Database:
-- 1.2: Read from Database
+- 1.2: Read from Database: using onSuccess call back or just normal listener

 ### Design
 兩個按鍵、read, write, 一個City text input 一個city temperature in/out

 # Task02
-- 2.1: Continuously display the latest temperature value of a city
+- 2.1: Continuously display the latest temperature value of a city: choose a city(do it with drop down or textEdit)
 - 2.2: Show todays average from one location

 ### Design